Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: RESULTS

-In this section, we consider a situation where PI about the prepared subensemble $\mathcal{E}_{b}$ \emph{locks} NLWE in terms of OUD.
-We first provide a specific example of a state ensemble $\mathcal{E}$ and show that NLWE in terms of OUD occurs.
-With the same ensemble, we further show that the occurrence of NLWE in terms of OUD can be vanished when PI is provided, thus locking NLWE by PI. \begin{example}[\cite{ha20213}] Let us consider the ensemble $\mathcal{E}$ in Eq.~\eqref{eq:ense} with
+In this section, we consider a situation where the post-measurement information about the prepared subensemble $\mathcal{E}_{b}$ \emph{locks} NLWE in terms of optimal unambiguous discrimination.
+We first provide a specific example of a state ensemble $\mathcal{E}$ and show that NLWE in terms of optimal unambiguous discrimination occurs.
+With the same ensemble, we further show that the occurrence of NLWE in terms of optimal unambiguous discrimination can be vanished when post-measurement information is provided, thus locking NLWE by post-measurement information. \begin{example}[\cite{ha20213}] Let us consider the ensemble $\mathcal{E}$ in Eq.~\eqref{eq:ense} with

 where $2\leqslant\gamma<\infty$, $\{|0\rangle,|1\rangle\}$ is the standard basis in one-qubit system, and $|\pm\rangle=\frac{1}{\sqrt{2}}(|0\rangle\pm|1\rangle)$.
 In this case, the subensembles in Eq.~\eqref{eq:suben} become